rliuyol/russian-losses-in-ukraine-dashboard/README.md

-# russian-losses-in-ukraine-dashboard
+# Russian Losses in Ukraine Dashboard

-Track Russian military losses in Ukraine with interactive visualizations and data charts, updated regularly.
+An interactive dashboard visualizing Russian military losses in the Ukraine conflict using public data.
+Built with Google Looker Studio and hosted via GitHub Pages.